Mateusz251200/Electric_pizza_oven/software/Electric_oven_software_prototype/README.md

 # Software prototype

-This is an early software version meant for prototyping and testing, created for the Nucleo-F303RE.
+This is an early version of the software, intended for prototyping and testing on the Nucleo-F303RE.